skpeter/SmartCV-SSBU/README.md

 ## Where do I use this?
 SmartCV opens a websocket server (on port 6565 by default) to send data to.
 As of this writing, only [S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) has integrations to it.
-If you want to integrate SmartCV into our app, you can look at what the data output looks like on the example JSON files.
+If you want to integrate SmartCV into your own app, you can look at what the data output looks like on the example JSON files.

 ## Known Issues

 - The app currently is unable to tell from the three different Mii fighter characters (because on the versus screen, they all show up as Mii).
 A solution is being worked on
 - The app doesn't know how to differentiate handwarmers from actual matches.
-S.M.A.R.T. (the app) has a workaround for this at the moment.
+[S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) (the companion app) has a workaround for this at the moment.

 ## How does it work?